MilkFish1010/DAALab-AY225-JOSOL/Midterms/MIDTERM-LAB-2/README.md

-# Traveling Salesman problem — Technical Report
+# Travelling Salesman Problem — Technical Report
 ## Finding the Best Routes in Cavite

 ---

 ## What This Project Does

-This project is a map-based tool that finds the shortest routes between different locations in Cavite.
+This project is a map-based tool that finds the shortest routes between different locations in Cavite using Dijkstra's algorithm.
 You select a starting point and destination, and the app calculates the fastest, shortest, and most fuel-efficient routes.
-It shows the paths on an interactive map with a step-by-step debug view to see how the algorithm makes its decisions.
+It shows the paths on an interactive map with animated jets flying along the routes, directional arrows on all edges, and a step-by-step debug view to see how the algorithm makes its decisions.

 ---

 ## 1. HOW IT WORKS

-### 1.1 Main Parts
+### 1.1 Main Features
-- **Map Display**: Shows nodes (locations) and connections between them that you can interact with
+- **Interactive Map**: Shows nodes (locations) and connections with directional arrows that you can drag and reposition
-- **Route Finder**: Uses math to find the best path
+- **Route Finder**: Uses Dijkstra's algorithm to find the best path
+- **Animated Jets**: Visual aircraft fly along the discovered path in real-time, looping continuously
-- **Debug View**: Shows step-by-step how the algorithm finds the route
+- **Debug View**: Shows step-by-step how the algorithm finds routes with detailed arithmetic
+- **Bidirectional Toggle**: Can enable/disable two-way edges to test different network scenarios
-- **Data**: Loads route information from a CSV file
+- **Data Input**: Loads route information from CSV files with distance, time, and fuel metrics

 ### 1.2 Basic Process
 ```
 Load data → Build map → User picks start and end → Find shortest route →
-Show path highlighted on map
+Highlight path on map → Animate jet along path → Show debug steps
 ```

 ### 1.3 Customizable Metrics